stormkit-io/www-stormkit-io/content/docs/api--snippets.md

 ```

 To filter snippets by hosts, you can use the `hosts` querystring parameter.
 Multiple hosts should be separated by comma (`,`).

+To filter snippets by title, use the `title` querystring parameter.
+Ensure the querystring is properly encoded.

 To paginate results, you can specify the `afterId` querystring parameter.
 This value is returned in the first `GET` request.